 A Coach may be a member of the Executive, but must declare a conflict of interest should it arise.

-Coaches on the Executive shall not vote on a decision when there is a conflict of interest.
+Coaches on the Executive Committee shall abstain from any vote on or decision when there is a conflict of interest.

 All coaches shall submit to the Club Executive a certificate of conduct.
 When coaches are working with youth members, a vulnerable persons sector check is also required.
 The Club will provide the Coach with a letter to demonstrate that the checks are for volunteering purposes.

-All coaches are required to provide to the Club Executive their NCCP number within 9 months of their agreeing to coach a team.
+All coaches are required to provide to the Club Executive their NCCP number within 1 (one) month of their agreeing to coach a Team.

-All Head coaches must meet the Provincial Sports Organizations coaching certification requirements
+All Head coaches must meet the Provincial Sports Organizations coaching certification requirements for the level required for to compete in Provincial and National events at the age level for that Team.
+Coaches working toward certification and expected to meet certification requirements prior to Provincial or National competitions will be considered for appointment by the Executive Committee.

-All Assistant coaches must meet or be working towards the minimum certification standard
+All Assistant coaches must meet or be working towards the minimum certification standard required for compete in Provincial and National events.

+14.3.3 Financial Assistance for Coaches and Assistant Coaches will be provided by the Club to complete required certifications and training.
+Financial Assistance for coaching development shall be approved by the Executive Committee prior to Coaching Staff attending the required training.
+Any training completed by the Coaching Staff prior to Executive Committee approval is not subject to reimbursement.

-All coaches shall carry player and medical information sheets during travel, exhibitions, and tournaments.
+14.4 All coaches shall implement an Emergency Action Polan and carry player and medical information sheets during travel, exhibitions, and tournaments.

-A Member can become a Coach by volunteering to coach a Team.
+14.5 A Member can become a Coach by volunteering to coach a Team.

-All Coaches must be approved by a majority vote of the Executive.
+14.5.1 All Coaches must be approved by a majority vote of the Executive Committee.

 Players

 All players must register within their appropriate age category.
-If there is no team in their age category, a player may move up with permission from the Executive.
+If there is no team in their age category, a player may move up with permission from the Executive Committee.
+A player may also play at a higher age category if determined by the Coaching Staff that this is appropriate for the skill development of the player.
+Players playing at a a higher age category shall be approved by the Executive Committee.

 All players shall abide by the Club Code of Conduct.

-Players shall keep their commitments as agreed with their Coach, else the Coach can apply to the Executive to remove the player from the Team.
+Players shall keep their commitments as agreed with their Coach.
+Players who have been determined to not be meeting their commitments as determined by the Coaching Staff may be removed form the team upon approval from the Executive Committee.

 Parents